sofyan-rs/kanachat/README.md

 # KanaChat

-An Open Source ChatBot Application with GeminiAPI build with Flutter.
+An Open Source ChatBot Application using Google VertexAI build with Flutter.

 ## Screenshots